 First, you will get an idea of the things about the world they think are wrong.
-Be prepared, you may get a glimpse of some painful stuff that has happened to them you may not know.
+Be prepared, because you may get a glimpse of some painful stuff that has happened to them that you don’t know about yet.
 This is especially true if they start by eliminating something negative in the world.
 Second, it gives them a vision of the type of person they want to be.
-The follow-up question to this one is what do you think we can do to do to help make that happen?
+The follow-up question to this one is what do you think we can do to help make that happen?

 3. What do you love most?

 We all end up as servants to what we love the most, and sometimes we even become a slave to it.
-Career, drugs, family, sex, money, relationships, power, self, fame, God; whatever you love the most you will serve.
-Naturally, the follow-up question is, is that thing/person worthy of your service and devotion?
-What does it produce?
-This line of questioning will get them thinking about the consequences (good and bad) of where they invest their heart.
+Career, drugs, family, sex, money, relationships, power, self, fame, God—whatever you love the most, you will serve.
+Naturally, there are follow-up questions: Is that thing/person worthy of your service and devotion?
+What does devotion to it produce?
+This line of questioning will get your kids thinking about the consequences (good and bad) of where they invest their hearts.
 What should we love the most?We all end up as servants to what we love the most, and sometimes we even become a slave to it.

 4. If you could describe yourself in three words, which words would you choose?

-This is a good way to get an idea about how they view themselves.
+This is a good way to get an idea about how your kids view themselves.
 You will learn where they find their identity.
 Pay attention to whether those words are positive or negative.
-Follow up this question with why did you choose those words?
+Follow up this question by asking why they chose those words.

 5. How can I help you?

-We can’t always assume we know what they want or need.
-It’s important to hear from them.
-Sometimes they know best what they need from us.
-What they need may even be a little space for them to explore, dare, and fail on their own.
+We can’t always assume we know what our kids want or need.
+It’s important to hear it from them.
+Sometimes they know best what they need from us, and what they need may even be a little space for them to explore, dare, and fail on their own.

 6. Why do you think your mother and I had kids?

 Note: A great way to have these discussions is by having breakfast with your kids.
-All Pro Dad’s Day breakfast programs facilitate many discussions like this between dads and kids.
-The groups generally meet once a month and it creates opportunities for dads and kids to connect.
-Find an All Pro Dads Day in your area or look into starting one.
+The All Pro Dad Chapters program facilitates many discussions like this between dads and kids.
+Groups generally meet once a month and create opportunities for dads and kids to connect.
+Find an All Pro Dad chapter in your area or look into starting one.